 Problem Solving is the process by which assessment data is used to make decisions at the system, group, and individual levels.
 The steps included in this process are: 1) define the area of need; 2) develop a plan; 3) implement the plan; and 4) evaluate the plan.
 This process must take place within a system that has shared leadership, an empowering culture for students, staff, and families, and continual opportunities for goal-driven professional learning.

-Scott Eckman NeMTSS Regional Lead
+Heidi Farmer NeMTSS Regional Lead

 Amy Colwell NeMTSS EC Implementation Facilitator